Rosa Gumataotao Rios: Consulting career

 In 2003, Rios became a principal partner at Red River Associates, a consulting firm specializing in economic development and project management.
-While at Red River, she teamed with the Assistant General Manager of Infrastructure to restructure the San Francisco Public Utilities Commission in preparation for the seismic retrofit of the Hetch Hetchy water system, one of the nation’s largest capital improvement programs.
+While at Red River, she teamed with the Assistant General Manager of Infrastructure to restructure the San Francisco Public Utilities Commission in preparation for the seismic retrofit of the Hetch Hetchy water system, one of the nation's largest capital improvement programs.

-Robert Bobb, who was now at that time was serving as the City Administrator for Washington DC, recruited Rios to assist with the recruitment of the Montreal Expos to become the Washington Nationals in 2005 including the revitalization of the Anacostia waterfront.
+Robert Bobb, who at that time was serving as the City Administrator for Washington DC, recruited Rios to assist with the recruitment of the Montreal Expos to become the Washington Nationals in 2005 including the revitalization of the Anacostia River waterfront.
 The following year, Rios became Managing Director of Investments for MacFarlane Partners, a real estate investment firm based in San Francisco.
 While there, she was responsible for the firm's urban investment and development programs throughout Northern California and consulting with local municipalities.

 In 2008, Rios was invited to collaborate in the efforts of the Obama campaign to secure the state of Virginia in the 2008 presidential elections.
 She developed a strategy using the fan base of the DC United soccer team to register Latinos in Virginia.
 Many have said that this was a key tipping point necessary for the victory of then-Senator Barack Obama to win the democratic vote for the first time since 1964 in his campaign to become the President of the United States.
-Rios was asked to be one of 23 finance professionals to join the Treasury-Federal Reserve transition team at the height of the financial crisis in 2008.
+Rios was asked to be one of 23 finance professionals to join the Treasury-Federal Reserve transition team during the 2008 financial crisis.

-On May 18, 2009, President Obama officially nominated Rios as the Treasurer of the United States and was confirmed by the U.S. Senate on July 24, 2009.